 Employee recognition is the act of showing staff appreciation for their work.
 It can be a formal process, such as in a communication tool, or an informal process, a side conversation between a manager and an employee.

 Employee recognition can come in many forms and events, including employee service anniversaries or employee of the month awards.
 Recognize research found about 49% of people have left companies for not being recognized.

-The basics are all about celebrating as much as possible, creating a super fun culture, and making sure employee recognition doesn't backfire.
+The basics are all about appreciating in a meaningful way, creating a super fun culture.
+Make sure to do it, so the employees appreciate and make sure employee recognition doesn't backfire.